 - Deviated nasal septum.
 A crooked septum — the wall between the nostrils — may restrict or block sinus passages, making the symptoms of sinusitis worse.

 - Other medical conditions.
 The complications of conditions such as cystic fibrosis, HIV and other immune system-related diseases can lead to nasal blockage.

 - Respiratory tract infections.
 Infections in your respiratory tract — most commonly colds — can inflame and thicken your sinus membranes and block mucus drainage.
 These infections can be viral, bacterial or fungal.

 - Allergies such as hay fever.
 Inflammation that occurs with allergies can block your sinuses.

-You're at increased risk of getting chronic or recurrent sinusitis if you have:
+You're at increased risk of getting chronic sinusitis if you have:

 - Regular exposure to pollutants such as cigarette smoke